Yejashi/obsidianNotes/Class/Fall 2024/COSC530/Final Exam Review.md

 ##### What is a vector mask register?

-Vector mask registers are special registers used in vector processors and SIMD (Single Instruction, Multiple Data) architectures to control which elements in a vector operation are active
+Vector mask registers are special registers which control which elements in a vector operation are active.